The Benefits of Handwriting

 At last! some factual evidence about the benefits of handwriting.
+I have just received a “white paper” about the benefits of handwriting and it’s an impressive treatise.
 And yet there are still those who claim that handwriting is obsolete and that it should be replaced by typing.

 In the good old days handwriting was a craft.
 People prided themselves on their “penmanship.”
 And handwriting was actually a subject taught in schools.